RTOS Architectures that Solve the Diminishing Bandwidth Problem (with Multi-core Support): THE BARRIERS AND REQUESTS RTOS ARCHITECTURE

 \section{THE BARRIERS AND REQUESTS RTOS ARCHITECTURE}

 The \textit{Barriers and Requests RTOS Architecture} is another approach to solving the \textit{Diminishing Bandwidth Problem}.
 Interrupt handlers can directly unblock tasks.
-This requires that they are not only able to atomically extract the highest priority task from a Blocked List (this part is straightforward), but also able to insert it atomically into the Ready List\footnote{Interrupt handlers need only remove a task from a Blocked List and insert it into the Ready List.
+This requires that they are not only able to atomically extract the highest priority task from a Blocked List, but also able to insert it atomically into the Ready List.

+Note that interrupt handlers need only remove a task from a Blocked List and insert it into the Ready List.
 They should not access the Delay List (of the \enquote*{Sys Tick} interrupt).
-Rather, the state of a task that was both in a Blocked List and the Delay List (i.e. state is \enquote*{Blocked Delayed} or similar) should be changed to \enquote*{Ready Delayed} before insertion into the Ready List.
-The software interrupt handler or the \enquote*{Sys Tick} interrupt handler, upon encountering a task in the \enquote*{Ready Delayed} state will remove it from the Delay List and change its state to \enquote*{Ready}.}.
-There are two approaches to achieving the latter: A Sorted Ready List with an Atomic Insertion Algorithm or an Unsorted Ready List (which guarantees O(1) insertion and is straightforward to do atomically).
+Rather, the state of a task that was blocked with a timeout (i.e. the task is in both a Blocked List and the Delay List with a state of \enquote*{Blocked Delayed} or similar) should be changed to \enquote*{Ready Delayed} before insertion into the Ready List.
+The software interrupt handler or the \enquote*{Sys Tick} interrupt handler, upon encountering a task in the \enquote*{Ready Delayed} state will remove it from the Delay List and change its state to \enquote*{Ready}.
+Not directly accessing the Delay List also serves to keep the length of the interrupt handlers short (although not as short as with the \textit{Deferred Structure RTOS Architecture}).

+Atomically extracting the highest priority task from a Blocked List is straightforward.
+However, with regard to atomically inserting it into the Ready List, there are two approaches: A Sorted Ready List with an Atomic Insertion Algorithm or an Unsorted Ready List (which guarantees O(1) insertion and is straightforward to do atomically).

 In both cases, however, extracting the highest priority task from a Blocked List may be a problem if a task was in the middle of inserting itself into this Blocked List\footnote{Implied and included here is also a \enquote*{Sys Tick} interrupt handler that was in the middle of extracting a task from anywhere this Blocked List.}.
 In this case, the inserting context will first set a \enquote*{Barrier} variable of the semaphore before the insertion begins.
 This gives any potential interrupt handlers notice that accessing the Blocked List is not possible.
 Interrupt handlers will rather then make a request (by atomically incrementing an \enquote*{Unblock Count} variable of the semaphore) to the inserting context, to unblock a task on their behalf.
 The inserting context, after the insertion is complete, will then clear the \enquote*{Barrier} variable, and then will proceed to atomically unblock \enquote*{Unblock Count} number of tasks.
 See Figs. 12, 13.
 Note that afterwards, if the inserting context determines that it has inserted itself at the head, and that the semaphore count is nonzero, it should reinsert itself into the Ready List.